swiftlang/swift/docs/SequencesAndCollections.rst

 * Meaningful in-place element mutation (including sorting, partitioning, rotations, etc.)

-.. sidebar:: Generators Should Be Sequences
+.. sidebar:: Iterators Should Be Sequences

   In principle, every iterator is a volatile sequence containing the elements it has yet to return from `next()`.
 Therefore, every